Part 173: Falconry

 (3) no longer possesses a valid falconry license; or

 (4) fails to comply with the terms or conditions of the falconry license; or

 (5) fails to comply with the license renewal procedures provided in subdivision (c) of this section; or

 (6) takes, acquires or possesses raptors exceeding the limits of their license class provided in subdivision (e) of this section.

 (h) The department may deny or refuse to renew a falconry license to any individual who within the three years prior to application for a falconry license or renewal of a falconry license has been convicted of or settled by civil compromise any violation of any provision of the Environmental Conservation Law or regulation of the department.

 (i) All falconers must submit an annual falconry report to the department by December 31 of each year, on forms provided by the department.
-This report must state, for the preceding January 1 to December 31 period, the band number(s) of the species (if applicable), species, sex, age and the dates of acquisition, where or from whom these raptors were acquired, and any other information requested on the forms.
+This report must state, for the preceding year, the band number(s) of the species (if applicable), species, sex, age and the dates of acquisition, where or from whom these raptors were acquired, and any other information requested on the forms.

 §173.3 Acquisition of raptors